plone/volto/RELEASING.md

 ### Install `pipx` in your system

-The release process calls at some point at `towncrier` which is a Python library using the Python utility `pipx`.
+The release process calls `towncrier`.
+It is a Python library that uses the Python utility `pipx`.
-This utility allows you to call and execute Python modules without having to have them installed previously in your system.
+This utility allows you to call and execute Python modules without installing them as a prerequisite in your system.
-It's like the NodeJS `npx` utility and works pretty much in the same way.
-If you are in a MacOS system, you can use:
+It works similar to the NodeJS `npx` utility.
+On macOS, you can install `pipx` into your system:

 ```shell
 brew install pipx
 ```

-or follow more detailed instructions in [`pipx`](https://pypa.github.io/pipx/) documentation page.
+Or follow detailed instructions in the `pipx` documentation for [Installation](https://pypa.github.io/pipx/installation/).

 ## Running the release process

-These are the commands for release Volto:
+These are the commands to make a Volto release:

 ```shell
 yarn release
 ```

-a dry-release command for testing the output is also available:
+A dry-release command for testing the output is also available:

 ```shell
 yarn dry-release
 ```

-and alpha release can also be cut using:
+An alpha release can be cut using:

 ```shell
 yarn release-alpha